apache/spark/docs/apache-airflow/installation.rst

 either downgrade pip to version 20.2.4 ``pip install --upgrade pip==20.2.4`` or, in case you use Pip 20.3, you need to add option
 ``--use-deprecated legacy-resolver`` to your pip install command.

-While they are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
+While there are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
 Installing via ``Poetry`` or ``pip-tools`` is not currently supported.
 If you wish to install airflow